Thiago099/SKSE-Menu-Framework-Template/README.md

 ### Required variables

-COMMONLIB_SSE_FOLDER
+- COMMONLIB_SSE_FOLDER

-clone [this](https://github.com/CharmedBaryon/CommonLibSSE-NG) rrepository, to somewhere safe and adds its path to this envioriment variable on windows
+  Clone [this](https://github.com/CharmedBaryon/CommonLibSSE-NG) Repository, to somewhere safe and adds its path to this environment variable on Windows.

-IMGUI_LIB_FOLDER
+- IMGUI_LIB_FOLDER

-Clone [this](https://github.com/Thiago099/SharedImguiBuild) repository, to somewhere safe and adds its path to this envioriment variable on windows
+  Clone [this](https://github.com/Thiago099/SharedImguiBuild)  Repository, to somewhere safe and adds its path to this environment variable on Windows.

 ## Ouput folder variables

-SKYRIM_FOLDER
+- SKYRIM_FOLDER
-WILDLANDER_OWRT_FOLDER
+- WILDLANDER_OWRT_FOLDER
-SKYRIM_OWRT_FOLDER
+- SKYRIM_OWRT_FOLDER
-SKYRIM_MODS_FOLDER
+- SKYRIM_MODS_FOLDER
-SKYRIM_MODS_FOLDER2
+- SKYRIM_MODS_FOLDER2